mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 Epics enables your team members to collaborate efficiently during the app development process.
 It supports the Scrum workflow and Kanban workflow.

+{{% alert color="info" %}}
+You can currently use Epics as well as [Stories](/developerportal/collaborate/stories/).
+However, we recommend you not to use both of them at the same time for one app project, since that will make data migration difficult later.
+{{% /alert %}}

-### 1.1 Obtaining Access to Epics
+### 1.1 Getting Your Team Access to an App Project in Epics

-To obtain access to Epics, contact your Mendix Customer Success Manager.
+Only a Scrum Master can give the team access to an app project in Epics.
+To do so, the Scrum Master should open the app in the [Developer Portal](https://sprintr.home.mendix.com/link/myapps), then go to the [General Settings](/developerportal/collaborate/general-settings/) page, then go to the [Stories](/developerportal/collaborate/general-settings/#stories) tab, and click **Set up**, as shown in the screenshot below.
+This gives everyone in the team access to this app project in Epics.

+{{< figure src="/attachments/developerportal/collaborate/epics/stories.png" >}}

+To give the team access to another app project in Epics, the Scrum Master needs to repeat this procedure.

+### 1.2 Opening an App Project in Epics

-To open an app project in Epics, go to the [Developer Portal](https://sprintr.home.mendix.com/link/myapps) and open the app, then go to the [Stories](/developerportal/collaborate/stories/) page.
-On the top of the **Stories** page, there is a notification, as shown in the screenshot below.
-Then click **Check it Out** to open the app project in Epics.
+Once you have access to an app project in Epics, you can open it there.
+To do so, open the app in the [Developer Portal](https://sprintr.home.mendix.com/link/myapps), and then go to the [Stories](/developerportal/collaborate/stories/) page.
+You will see a notification on the top of the page, as shown in the screenshot below.
+Click **Check it Out** to open the app project.

 {{< figure src="/attachments/developerportal/collaborate/epics/epics-check-it-out.png" >}}

-{{% todo %}}Check with Jelena the final way to access Epics, and whether Epic is added on the menu on the left side of the page.{{% / todo %}}

-Once you open an app project in Epics, you can easily switch to a different app project in Epics.
+After you open an app project in Epics, you can easily switch to other app projects that you have access to.
 To do so, click the name of the current app project on the upper-left corner, and then select a different app project from the drop-down list.

 {{< figure src="/attachments/developerportal/collaborate/epics/switch-app.png" >}}

+## 2 Pages in Epics

 Epics has the following pages: **Board**, **Planning**, **Epics**, and **Archive**.
 Some pages show look different based on whether you work in the Scrum workflow or the Kanban workflow.

-## 2 Board {#board}
+### 2.1 The Board Page {#board}

 If you work in the Scrum workflow, the **Board** page gives an overview of your current sprint.
 At the top of the page, it shows the name of the sprint, when it ends, how many stories and points it has.
 Below, it shows the goal of the current sprint.